the website of Lisa Nachmias Davis, Attorney at Law

 H.E.L.P.
 Non-profit organization located in Southern California offers useful "consumer-oriented" pamphlets and newsletter items suitable for clients.
 Also includes "Your Way," a guide to help older adults and families communicate about medical treatment desires, values, etc.

-HUD Information on Section 8 / elderly housing: Housing Choice Voucher Program Guidebook (eligibility); 2008 Income limits (PDF).
-See: 24 C.F.R.
+HUD Information on Section 8 / elderly housing: Housing Choice Voucher Program Guidebook with separate links to separate chapters in PDF, e.g. eligibility.
+Seems very vague as compared to 2013 manual that is also on the site.
+Links to current income limits.
+Income limits (PDF) See: 24 C.F.R.
 Part 5 Subpart F (replacing prior regulations).
 Statutory authority: 42 U.S.C.
 1437f.
+Page with updates: https://www.hud.gov/program_offices/public_indian_housing/programs/hcv

 Insure.com Easy-to-read summaries of insurance laws in all 50 states, plus explanations of HIPAA, COBRA rights, etc., with ample links to local sources of information.